Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ## Single-child layout widgets

 - The single child layout widget is a type of widget, which can have only one child widget inside the parent layout widget.
-- Align, AspectRatio, Baseline, Center, ConstrainedBox, Container, CustomSingleChildLayout, Expanded, FittedBox, FractionallySizedBox, IntrinsicHeight, IntrinsicWidth, LimitedBox, Offstage, OverflowBox, Padding, SizedBox, SizedOverflowBox and Transform.
+- Examples: Align, AspectRatio, Baseline, Center, ConstrainedBox, Container, CustomSingleChildLayout, Expanded, FittedBox, FractionallySizedBox, IntrinsicHeight, IntrinsicWidth, LimitedBox, Offstage, OverflowBox, Padding, SizedBox, SizedOverflowBox and Transform.

 __Example__